James Paxton looks like old self as he makes his 2021 Cactus League debut for Mariners

 “Once the second inning came around, I started letting it rip and feeling good,” he said.

-Paxton struck seven batters over the next 3 1/3 innings, including a swinging strikeout of Yelich on a 97-mph fastball.
+Paxton struck out seven batters over the next 3 1/3 innings, including a swinging strikeout of Yelich on a 97-mph fastball.

 “The fastball came in the second inning and the break stuff came in the third and fourth,” Paxton said.